-To some people, the word “housekeeping” calls to mind cleaning floors and surfaces, removing dust, and organizing clutter.
+The word “housekeeping” calls to mind cleaning floors and surfaces, removing dust, and organizing clutter for some people.

 But in a work setting, it means much more.
 Housekeeping is crucial to safe workplaces.
-It can help prevent injuries and improve productivity and morale, as well as make a good first impression on visitors.
+It can help prevent injuries and improve productivity and morale and make a good first impression on visitors.
 It also can help an employer avoid potential fines for non-compliance.

-The practice extends from traditional offices to industrial workplaces, including factories, warehouses and manufacturing plants that present special challenges such as hazardous materials, combustible dust and other flammables.
+The practice extends from traditional offices to industrial workplaces, including factories, warehouses, and manufacturing plants that present special challenges such as hazardous materials, combustible dust, and other flammables.
 Experts agree that all workplace safety programs should incorporate housekeeping, and every worker should play a part.
-In addition, housekeeping should have management’s commitment so workers realize its importance.
+Also, housekeeping should have management’s commitment, so workers realize its importance.

-Slips, trips and falls were the second leading cause of nonfatal occupational injuries or illnesses involving days away from work, according to data from the Bureau of Labor Statistics.
+According to Bureau of Labor Statistics data, slips, trips, and falls were the second leading cause of nonfatal occupational injuries or illnesses involving days away from work.

-Employers should select adequate flooring (e.g., cement, ceramic tile or another material), as different types of flooring hold up better under certain conditions.
+Employers should select adequate flooring (e.g., cement, ceramic tile, or another material), as different flooring types hold up better under certain conditions.
 Then, develop and implement housekeeping procedures using appropriate cleaners.
 “Things like oils and grease – if you don’t use the right kind of cleaning protocols, you’ll just spread slipperiness around rather than getting it up and off the floor.

 Report and clean up spills and leaks.